Batiste Original Dry Shampoo · โ˜… 4.5 Best Budget Dry Shampoo Check price on Amazon →

 OriginChurch & Dwight, UK origin product

 For most users between washes, yes.
-A 6.73 oz can covers two to three months of regular two-to-three-times-weekly use, putting cost-per-month near $3 to $4.
+A 6.73 oz can covers two to three months of regular two-to-three-times-weekly use, putting cost-per-month the price for the price.
 There is no premium dry shampoo that comes close to that cost-per-month figure, and the owner-rating durability sits in the high 4s across tens of thousands of long-term reports across years.

 Different tiers of product.
-[Living Proof Perfect Hair Day](/reviews/living-proof-perfect-hair-day) at $28 uses patented OFPMA technology that absorbs oil into the molecule and brushes out residue-free, which is the technical edge for dark hair finish quality.
-Batiste Original at $9 uses standard starch-based absorption that works fast and adds volume but can leave visible white residue on dark hair if not brushed thoroughly.
+[Living Proof Perfect Hair Day](/reviews/living-proof-perfect-hair-day) at this price uses patented OFPMA technology that absorbs oil into the molecule and brushes out residue-free, which is the technical edge for dark hair finish quality.
+Batiste Original at this price uses standard starch-based absorption that works fast and adds volume but can leave visible white residue on dark hair if not brushed thoroughly.
 The choice comes down to budget and how much you weight residue-free finish over cost.

 Yes, more than premium options.
 Batiste makes a dark-hair tinted variant that addresses this for users who prefer a starch-based formula but want better dark-hair finish.
 For the Original spray, the white residue clears with thorough brushing, but the brushout time is noticeably longer than the residue-free experience premium aerosols deliver.
 On medium-to-light hair the residue is far less visible.